 The City of Fort Collins (City) reserves the right to deny Special Events that are deemed to be unsafe, unsuitable, or that do not abide by applicable policies, laws, regulations, or City Code.

 Throughout these Terms and Conditions, the following terms will have the following meanings:

 - APPLICANT means the individual or organization identified in the Event Application.

 - COORDINATOR shall mean the Special Event Coordinator or his or her designee

 - EVENT means the event identified in the Event Application.

-- EVENT APPLICATION means the online or hard copy application submitted, stipulating the location of the Site and related details of the event.
+- EVENT APPLICATION means the online application submitted, stipulating the location of the Site and related details of the event.

 - PFA means the Poudre Fire Authority.